carwyn987/Fitness_Masters_Project/README.md

 ### 01/27/23 - 01/29/23

 Setting up environemnt, pulling in submodule, and testing R-CNN on our unique dataset.
+I have successfully set up the testing environment.
+I still need to download original RCNN training set if I wish to train RCNN from scratch.

 ## Next Steps: